sanjoy/playingwithpointers.com/_posts/2015-8-16-deopt-states-are-continuations.markdown

 unconditionally invokes the deoptimization continuation, and has no other side effects.

-Since `continuation A` does nothing other thank invoke the continuation `vms_b` (via the call to `uncommon_trap`), we have `continuation A` $$\equiv$$ `vms_b`.
+Since `continuation A` does nothing other than invoke the continuation `vms_b` (via the call to `uncommon_trap`), we have `continuation A` $$\equiv$$ `vms_b`.
 However, *within* `continuation A`, we know that `continuation A` $$\equiv$$ `vms_a`.
 Therefore we